 Much has been written on the conceptual framing of urban resilience and how to operationalize it, engaging all stakeholders, and make it useful for the community.
-But some ambiguity around the word “community”, fueled by multiple case studies emphasizing the difficulty to reach an optimum resilience level due to “community capacity building”, may lead to some confusion.
+But some ambiguity around the word “community”, fueled by multiple case studies emphasizing the difficulty to reach an optimum resilience level due to limitations in “community capacity building”, may lead to some confusion.
 This ambiguity could increase the difficulty for experts to understand how citizens can be appropriately empowered.
 The question is not to know if citizens should be part of the decision process but how they could be trained to understand the meaning of the concept.
 This post should be seen as an open letter to artists and experts willing to commit themselves into a teaching process.
 It aims to explain how “Art” can contribute, as a pedagogic tool.

 Resilience thinking and citizen empowerment.
 Resilience thinking is a matter of perspective.
 It goes beyond the definition of urban resilience as the ability to withstand shocks.
 It implies a capability to reconsider what could be seen as granted and by doing so, enables a holistic approach encompassing the ways we interact with our environment.
 For urban citizens, standing back from daily lives and dealing with the unexpected change is not an innate gift.
 Though, understanding such capability is key.
-It will help to build the link with experts mastering the concept of urban resilience, and will enable citizens to be efficiently empowered.
+It will help to build the link with experts mastering the concept of urban resilience and will enable citizens to be efficiently empowered.
 This being said, the pending question is how experts can fulfill their social responsibility in a transfer of knowledge from teacher to learner.
 Skilled and recognized experts have no or limited training in such matter.
 Though the sociological dimension of urban resilience advocates for a better understanding of philosophical and sociological concepts, as those developed by E. Levinas and P. Freire on alterity and dialogical pedagogy, it is unfortunate to see that few publications underline their critical role in the process of building citizens empowerment.

 What is art and what does it teach us?
 The very first question coming to anyone’s mind is of course “What is Art?”
 But the relevant point on the topic of urban resilience is not “What is Art?”
 It is “What Art teaches us?”
 The answer plays a predominant role as “Art” enables to think differently compared to more traditional ways of thinking.
 As such, it may be seen as endangering institutions by breaking norms and creating a counter-power.
 Duchamp considered “Art” as a thought and not simply for its aesthetic pleasure.
 The role of “Art” is not to please political institutions.
 By doing so, it would feed a suspicious feeling on its true nature.
 “Art” can be politically incorrect when needed; it should not aim to “aestheticize” politics but possibly to “politicize” aesthetics.